paritoshM9/DSA_Codesprint/Trees/trees.md

 <h1>Trees</h1>

+A tree is an abstract data type, such that each node consists of one element and some number of sub-trees (which has an upper bound for an n-ary tree) and where a node has one and only one parent (except for the root, which has no parent).

 Q1) Given a generic tree and an integer x, check if x is present in the given tree or not.
 Return true if x is present, return false otherwise.